Here is the best and most beloved gelaterie in Rome…

 Top Locations: Via dei Gracchi, 272 (Prati), Via di Ripetta, 261 (Piazza del Popolo), Viale Regina Margherita, 212 (Nomentano)

-Romeing Recommends: Pear and caramelsweet, sharp and smooth all at the same time and the pistachio, which has chunks of pistacchio all through it.
+Romeing Recommends: Pear and caramel.
+Sweet, sharp, and smooth all at the same time, and the pistachio, laced with toasted, Bronte nuts.

 More Info: gelateriadeigracchi.it

-Top Locations: Via Agonale, 3 (Navona); Via della Maddalena 30 A (Pantheon); Via dei Giubbonari, 53 (Campo dei Fiori).
+Top Locations: Via Agonale, 3 (Navona); Via della Maddalena 30 A (Pantheon); Via dei Giubbonari, 53 (Campo dei Fiori); Piazza dei Cinquecento (Termini)

-Why: Go beyond gelato and head to GROM for sorbets, ices and frappes.
-They have an extensive guide to each flavor’s ingredients for those with allergies or lactose intolerance.
-They never use any preservatives, or synthetic dyes and most of the fruit they use is from their own farm.
+Why: Go beyond gelato and head to GROM for sorbets, ices, and frappes.
+They boast an extensive guide to each flavor’s ingredients for those with allergies or lactose intolerance, and they never use any preservatives or synthetic colors.
+In a cool twist, most of the fruit they use is from their own farm.

-Romeing Recommends: Combine their Guatemalan Coffee with the Pistachio.
-Two standard flavors that make a rich and rewarding mix
+Romeing Recommends: Combine their Guatemalan Coffee with the hazelnut.
+Two standard flavors that make a decadent and rewarding mix.

 More Info: grom.it